UNCLASSIFIED (U)

 a.
 The DFO should publicly announce the cancellation of a scheduled advisory committee as soon as possible.

 b.
-The office supporting the advisory committee will prepare the Federal Register notice and will provide it to the CMO as soon as the decision to cancel the meeting is made.
+The office supporting the advisory committee will prepare the Federal Register notice and will submit it to the Federal Register Liaison (copying the CMO) as soon as the decision to cancel the meeting is made.

 c.
 The notice must state: